To start, a quick quiz (keep reading for answers):

 The benefit of tangible problems

-Organizers of the first Earth Day had a key advantage: they were trying to tackle visible, tangible problems that impacted people’s daily lives, incontrovertible evidence of pollution’s ill-effects.
-Rivers and lakes were too polluted for kids to swim in; parks were strewn with trash; people were getting sick from pollution in the air.
-The evidence was incontrovertible, and it made it a whole lot easier to draw clear connections between quality of life and the urgent need for strong environmental protections.
+Organizers of the first Earth Day had a key advantage: They were tackling visible, tangible problems impacting people’s daily lives.
+Rivers and lakes were too polluted for kids to swim in; parks were strewn with trash; people were getting sick from foul air.
+The evidence was indisputable, and it made it a whole lot easier to draw clear connections between quality of life and the urgent need for strong environmental protections.

-What degree of disaster will be strong enough to incite a new era of environmental change?
+What degree of disaster is necessary to spur a new era of environmental change?